PlushZ/master-thesis-presentation/slides.md

 Note:
 - 1
 - A variety of surveillance techniques are available for SARS-CoV-2.
-Clinical testing is one of the most potent and widespread method.
+- Clinical testing is one of the most potent and widespread method.
 - Here is a simplified process that raughly represents sars-cov-2 surveillance.
+    - Sample collection
-Sample collection -> Library preparation that can vary depending on type of biological data and final objectives -> sequencing where different techniques ara available to choos depending on data and objectives -> bioinformatics step intended for downstream analysis
+    - Library preparation that can vary depending on type of biological data and final objectives
+    - sequencing, where different techniques are available to choose depending on data and objectives
+    - bioinformatics step intended for downstream analysis
 - 2
 - Let's look at Bioinformatics part a bit more in detail
 - 3